 8–12 weeks, incl installation

 20+ Years Experience

 With many aspects to consider, shutters are a service only solution at this stage (No DIY sorry).
 Currently servicing your shutter requirements in Auckland, Waikato, Bay of Plenty, Hawkes Bay, New Plymouth, Wellington, Queenstown and Christchurch.
 Start by hitting the ‘Get A Quote’ link; send in approximate dimensions (width X drop) and a photo of each window area.
 The photo gives me an idea of layout so I can provide the most accurate shutter quote straight away; which you'll have before you know it.

 Shutters come as Basswood (Wooden), Ecosmart (PVC), Basstech (a combination of wood and PVC), or Cedar.
-They all look the same when painted however each have their own strengths and limitations.
+They all look near identical when painted however each material type have their own strengths and limitations.
 Timber is lighter so larger panels and widths can be achieved.
 PVC shutters are ideal in the wetter areas of your home and have superior thermal properties.
 Depending on your needs, the available configurations, and our recommendations and experience, shutters can be fixed, hinged, bifold or sliding and come with either 47, 63, 89 or 114mm blades.
 No need to feel overwhelmed however; start with 'Get a Quote' – we can iron out the finer details along the way and on site when we visit to check measure.

 You’re spending good money on shutters so best you know how to weed out the 'really not so good' shutter solutions that are available out there.